vdmp/karabinersetup/README.md

 ![Layout](/screenshots/layout.png)

 Also in setup file there is an option that allows you to disable the original arrows in order to quickly get used to using the new ones.
-More details about how this helpful in my [blog post](http://vadimpleshkov.me/notes/all/remapping-arrows/) here:
+More details about how this helpful in my [blog post](http://vadimpleshkov.me/notes/all/remapping-arrows/)

 Karabinier elements allows you to configure complex modifications with setup json files, which you need to put at: